-Scotland's Landscape Character Type Map lists the landscape character type present within the scheme extents to be 'Wooded Estates - Aberdeenshire'.
-Scotland's Historic Land-Use Map lists the land surrounding the scheme extents as a mixture of rectilinear farms and fields and rough grazing.
+Scotland's Landscape Character Type Map lists the landscape character type present within the scheme extents to be 'Lowland River Basins'.
+Scotland's Historic Land-Use Map lists the land surrounding the scheme extents as a mixture of urban, industrial/commercial and designed landscape.

-No Tree Preservation Orders (TPOs) have been identified adjacent within 300m of the scheme extents.
+Tree Preservation Orders (TPOs) have been identified within 300m of the scheme extents with the closest being within the same footprint as the Balbirnie GDL, approx. 5m east of the scheme's southern extent.